uob-positron-imaging-centre/MED/docs/source/tutorials/index.md

 # Add previous / manually-evaluated responses
 med.augment([[0, 0, 0]], [1])

-# Save all results to disk - you can load them on another machine
+# Save all results to disk - you can load them anywhere with `medeq.MED.load(filepath)`
 med.save("med_results")

 # Discover underlying equation; tell MED what operators it may use